Pros And Cons Of A Holiday Office Party

 How to Decide if you Should Host a Party

 A holiday office party has several advantages and disadvantages.
-Weigh the pros and cons as you decide whether or not to host one this year.
+Weigh these factors and your company’s priorities as you decide whether to host one this year.

 Need insurance for You, Your Family or Your Business?